Sibling Series Part 1: Do You Have Another Baby After a Horrible Sleeper?

 All in all, I am very happy we went on to have another baby.
 I can’t imagine my life without either of my boys.
 I love being a mom, even if it’s sometimes frustrating and draining.
 But, we did end up stopping at two.
 I believe that all families know when they are “done” and we saw that time come and go.
 My husband is a wonderfully involved Dad and one of the best I’ve EVER seen, but he is not a “baby” person (does not like deciphering why they’re crying mostly) and we couldn’t see going through the baby years, again.

-Frankly, we also thought very little on the financial impact of a baby, even though kids costs a LOT to raise, but, there were certain factors we did think about money such as traveling/vacations and we knew the bigger our family, the less we could take the family on trips to see the world, which is important to us.
+Frankly, we also thought very little about the financial impact of a baby, even though kids costs a LOT to raise, but, there were certain factors we did think about money such as traveling/vacations and we knew the bigger our family, the less we could take the family on trips to see the world, which is important to us.
 We also saw less we could give the kids (less time, less attention, less sports, less whatever), the more kids we had, too.
 Our family of four felt perfect…for us.

 All families will, of course, have different things that are important to them and all families have different patience levels for kids.
 Until you have kids, it’s hard to envision just how MUCH time and attention they need and, depending on a lot of factors, this may make or break you as a family.
 Family pressures, work pressures, and marital issues all play into the whole of the family and your family’s happiness level, and should be considered when you make as an important decision as this one.
 I will say, having your first sleeping well is a must before you tackle the next!